ShyHarvey/tgbot/README.md

 ## Features

 - 🤖 **Automatic message forwarding** from a notification channel to multiple chats
-- 🔄 **Auto-detection** of notification channel when bot is added as admin
 - 📝 **Persistent storage** of target chat IDs
 - 🔧 **Easy management commands** for adding/removing target chats
 - 📊 **Status monitoring** and statistics with chat names